mattball/doxyclean/readme.txt

 Changes:

+Aug.
+23, 2008 (0.5)     -   * Links to other classes/categories/protocols in the project are now preserved
+                            * Section headers on the index page now only display if there are files of that type in the project

 Mar.
 29, 2008 (0.2)     -   * Added support for protocols
                             * Fixed spacing on protocol declarations for data types:
                                 "id< protocol >" now displays as "id<protocol>"
                             * Added a "last updated" timestamp at the bottom of object pages
                             * Added mouse-over tooltips to Tasks links

 Mar.
-16, 2008 (0.1.2)	-	* Fixed bug where an error would occur if the project either contained no
-								classes or no categories.
+16, 2008 (0.1.2)   -   * Fixed bug where an error would occur if the project either contained no classes or no categories.

 Feb.
 24, 2008 (0.1.1)   -   * Fixed prototype formatting (multiple parameter no longer run together)
                             * DoxyClean now only generates documentation for classes/categories which have been documented
                             * Fixed issue with printing XHTML output

 Feb.
 17, 2008 (0.1)     -   * Initial Release